phra/phra.github.io/posts/metasploit-ctf-2020-five-of-hearts.md

 - `afn execve`: rename it to `execve`
 - `axt`: find x-refs to the `execve` function
 - `s 0x1539a`: seek to a specific call that we think to be the one in the `system` function
-- `pd 25`: disassemble the next 25 instructions to discover the beginning of this function
+- `pd 25`: disassemble the next 25 instructions to discover the beginning of this function since Radare2 is not able to understand to which function the gadget belongs to
 - `s 0x000153a2`: seek to it
 - `afn system`: rename the symbol to `system`